• Skip to main content

 📖 Recipe

-An insanely delicious bread pudding recipe made with French bread soaked in rich and creamy egg custard, lots of warm spices, and topped off with an irresistible maple praline sauce.
-This is the best bread pudding you've ever had!
+Indulgent and comforting bread pudding recipe made with French bread soaked in sweet and creamy custard and baked until golden brown.
+This bread pudding is flavored with lots of warm spices and topped with an decadent maple praline sauce.
+This is arguably the best bread pudding you've ever had!

 Print Recipe Pin Recipe